Capturing resilience and bravery in times of trouble

 The novel’s synopsis describes what the novel is about:

+Jai, Pari and Faiz have to confront terrified parents, an indifferent police force and rumours of soul-snatching djinns.
+The life of Jai and his friends will never be the same again.

-Why did you zero in on the name of the book as Djinn Patrol on the Purple Line?
+Why did you zero down on the name of the book as Djinn Patrol on the Purple Line?

 Has there been any inspiration drawn from any real life incident?